gNSortino/OSREngines/README.md

 ## Repository Structure??
 This repository has the following structure:
 * Each folder in the below directories is a self-contained unit containing stl files, design files/analysis, and other supporting material.
-The contents of each folder may varies so check each one individually for details
+The contents of each folder may vary so check each one individually for details
   * Igniters
   * Injectors
   * Engines
-* Each folder in the directory combined contains multiple objects.
+* Each folder in the directory **combined** contains multiple objects.
 For example, If an igniter, injector, and engine are meant to be used together a copy of all 3 files will be saved here with pointers to the underlying components.